Nature conservation in other forest operations

 pre-commercial thinning

-When planning for harvesting operations, we also plan the nature conservation measures to be taken during the soil scarification process that follows harvesting.
+When we are planning for harvesting operations, we also plan the nature conservation measures to be taken during the soil scarification process that follows harvesting.

 These include not scarifying flushes and avoiding driving over them.
 Neither do we scarify close to protective covers or buffer zones left around watercourses.
 We also avoid damaging the root systems of standing trees and high stumps.